 House Bill 2692 aims to enhance firearm safety in West Virginia by introducing a new section, 61-7-18, which mandates the safe storage of firearms.
 Under this bill, individuals who store or leave firearms on premises they control must ensure that these firearms are kept in a securely locked box or container, or in a location deemed secure, especially if there is a likelihood that a minor could access them without proper permission or supervision.
 The bill specifies that this requirement does not apply if the minor gains access to the firearm due to unlawful entry by another person.

-Additionally, the bill establishes penalties for non-compliance, classifying it as a misdemeanor punishable by up to 60 days in jail and/or a fine of up to $500 if a minor gains access to the firearm and possesses or exhibits it in a public place or in a threatening manner.
-This legislative measure is designed to promote responsible firearm storage practices and reduce the risk of minors accessing firearms unsupervised.
+Violating this safe storage requirement is classified as a misdemeanor, punishable by up to 60 days in jail and/or a fine of up to $500, particularly if a minor gains access to the firearm and possesses or exhibits it in a public place or in a threatening manner.
+The bill emphasizes the importance of responsible firearm storage to prevent unauthorized access by minors, thereby promoting public safety.